 - Pell or FSEOG: future disbursements will be adjusted or the student will be notified via email to repay the excess.
 If the student does not make satisfactory payment arrangements or pay off the excess balance, they will be ineligible to receive funds until the overpayment is resolved.
 If no contact can be made with the student or the overpayment cannot be resolved, the case will be referred to the Default Resolution Group for billing services. - Direct Federal Loans: The student must contact their loan servicer to make a satisfactory repayment agreement before he/she is eligible to receive Title IV funds again.
-For assistance on identifying the loan servicer, the student can access the following link https://www.nslds.ed.gov/nslds/nslds\SA/
+For assistance on identifying the loan servicer, the student can access the following link: https://studentaid.gov/